Can Male And Female Betta Fish Live Together (Tips for success!)

 These fish will more than likely become aggressive and territorial when living with bettas, leading to fights and stressed-out fish.
 In addition, many of these fish require large tanks, which may not be feasible if you only want a small community tank.

-There are many more non-compatible fish than those I have mentioned.
-You will also find that certain varieties of the same species will be more peaceful.
+There are many other non-compatible fish than those I have mentioned.
+You will also find that certain varieties of the same species are more peaceful.
 Some Cichlids are peaceful, whereas many Cichlids are boisterous and aggressive.

 There are plenty of resources online to check fish compatibility, and you can check with a pet store before you purchase any fish.